|CNY Hiking HOME PAGE||Shenandoah National Park||Blue Ridge Parkway|

 HIKE: Bettys Rock.
 Round trip 0.7 mile; total climb about 150 feet.
 An easy walk to a ledge with a wide view.
 The trail begins at the north end of the sidewalk in front of the wall, and climbs steadily and easily.
 BOTH short hikes are recommended from this overlook.
 Below is a panoramic view of Betty's Rock.

 49.4 3070 feet FISHERS GAP OVERLOOK - Appalachian Trail access.
 HIKE - AT from Fishers Gap Overlook.
 HIKE: Rose River Falls.
 Round trip 2.7 miles; total climb about 720 feet.
 A not-too-difficult hike to a rather small but very pretty waterfall.
 50.7 3425 feet Dark Hollow Falls Parking Area - HIKE: Dark Hollow Falls.
 Round trip 1.4 miles; total climb about 440 feet.
 Take the trail at the north end of the parking area.
 51.0 n/a Big Meadows North Entrance - To reach the Visitor Center or to walk in the meadow, turn right here, then left into the parking area.
 51.2 3510 feet Big Meadows South Entrance - Turn in here for food and lodging, gasoline, camping, hiking and picnicking.
 HIKING MAP OF BIG MEADOW AREA.
-HIKE: Blackrock summit.
+HIKE: Blackrock.
 A very easy hike to a high point with a good view.
 The trail, marked by a sign, starts at the far end of the parking area beyond the Dining Hall.
 Round trip from the Dining Hall, 0.4 mile; from the end of the parking area, less than 0.2 mile.
 Total climb about 60 feet.
 HIKE: Story-of-the-Forest Nature Trail.
 Circuit 1.8 miles; total climb about 290 feet.
 An easy, self-guiding hike, with interpretive posts beside the trail for about two-thirds of its length.
 The trail starts at the Byrd Visitor Center and passes through a forest in various stages of succession.
 It ends at the Big Meadows Wayside, near the Visitor Center parking area.
 51.3 n/a Rapidan Road - The road goes 6.3 miles to Camp Hoover and, eventually, to Criglersville.
 Camp Hoover is easier to walk to from Milam Gap, Mile 52.8.
 51.4 n/a Service Road & Parking Area - HIKE: Lewis Falls.
 Round trip 2.0 miles; total climb about 795 feet.
 51.5 3465 feet TANNERS RIDGE OVERLOOK 51.6 3465 feet Tanners Ridge Fire Road - Appalachian Trail access & cemetery.
 52.8 3230 feet Milam Gap - Appalachian Trail & Camp Hoover Hikes access.
 HIKE - AT Milam Gap.
 53.2 3250 feet NAKED CREEK OVERLOOK 54.4 3265 feet HAZELTOP RIDGE OVERLOOK 55.1 3235 feet Bootens Gap - Appalachian Trail access.
-55.6 3235 feet THE POINT OVERLOOK 56.4 n/a Bearfence Mountain Parking Area - HIKE: Bearfence Summit.
-Round trip 0.8 mile; total climb about 275 feet.
-Take the trail that goes uphill, across the Drive from the parking area.
-About 60 yards from the Drive, note a low, flat boulder on each side of the trail.
-Both are sandstone of the Swift Run formation.
-Bearfence Mountain is surrounded by Swift Run sandstone, though its summit is capped with Catoctin basalt.
-You have a 360 degree view from the summit.
-One of only 4-5 places in the park with such a view!
+55.6 3235 feet THE POINT OVERLOOK 56.4 n/a Bearfence Mountain Parking Area - HIKE: Bearfence Mountain.
+You have two options for this hike.
+One with a rock scramble and one with out a rock scramble.
+You have a 360 degree view from the summit if you choose the rock scramble hike.
+One of only 4 or 5 places in the park with such a view!
 RECOMMENDED HIKE!

 82.0 2875 feet VIEWPOINT - There's parking space in the grass on the east side of the Drive, about 50 yards south of the milepost.
 Look out for a culvert near the north end of the grassy strip.
 From the west side of the Drive you have a clear view into Big Run.
 82.2 2800 feet Appalachian Trail crossing.
 Limited parking on side of road.
 83.0 2600 feet Browns Gap - Appalachian Trail crossing.
 83.7 2769 feet DUNDO OVERLOOK 84.1 2790 feet Jones Run Parking Area - HIKE: Jones Run Falls.
 Round trip 3.4 miles; total climb about 915 feet.
 A not very difficult hike on a good trail to an attractive waterfall.
 84.3 2810 feet Appalachian Trail crossing.
 84.8 n/a Blackrock Parking Area - HIKE: Blackrock Summit.
 Round trip 1.0 miles; total climb about 175 feet.
 An easy hike with outstanding views.
 RECOMMENED HIKE.
 86.8 2530 feet TRAYFOOT MOUNTAIN OVERLOOK 87.4 2320 feet Blackrock Gap - Appalachian Trail access.
 88.6 2580 feet HORSEHEAD OVERLOOK 88.9 2620 feet Appalachian Trail crossing.
 90.0 2730 feet Riprap Parking Area - Riprap Trail, AT access.
 HIKE: Chimney Rock.
 Round trip 3.4 miles; total climb about 830 feet.
 Good trail, fine views.
 RECOMMENED HIKE.
 91.4 2920 feet RIPRAP OVERLOOK 92.0 2975 feet MOORMANS RIVER OVERLOOK